-- (c) An employee who commences work before midnight Sunday and continues to work after midnight Sunday will continue to receive the 75% loading on ordinary hours worked up to 7.00 am on the following Monday. - (d) Shift work performed on Public Holidays will be paid in accordance with subclause 40.4 of Clause 40 Public Holidays. - 19.4 The rates prescribed in subclause 19.3 will be in substitution for, and not cumulative on, the rates prescribed in subclause 19.2. - 19.5 Work performed by an employee in excess of the ordinary hours of their shift or on a rostered day off, will be paid for in accordance with Clause 18 Overtime. - 19.6 Casual Employees will be paid at the Base Rate of Pay, plus the casual loading, plus the applicable shift loading calculated on the Base Rate of Pay.
+- (a) Shift work performed during ordinary hours from midnight Friday night to Midnight Saturday night will be paid at the rate of time plus 50%. - (b) Shift work performed during ordinary hours from midnight Saturday night until Midnight Sunday night will be paid at the rate of time plus 75%. - (c) An employee who commences work before midnight Sunday and continues to work after midnight Sunday will continue to receive the 75% loading on ordinary hours worked up to 7.00 am on the following Monday. - (d) Shift work performed on Public Holidays will be paid in accordance with subclause 41.5 of Clause 41 Public Holidays. - (e) The rates prescribed in subclause 20.3 will be in substitution for, and not cumulative on, the rates prescribed in subclause 20.2. - 20.4 Work performed by an employee in excess of the ordinary hours of their shift or on a rostered day off, will be paid for in accordance with Clause 19 Overtime. - 20.5 Casual Employees will be paid at the Base Rate of Pay, plus the casual loading, plus the applicable shift loading calculated on the Base Rate of Pay.